-Each time radiation therapy is delivered, small amounts are absorbed by the skin over the area being treated.
-About 2 to 3 weeks after your first radiation treatment, you may notice redness and irritation similar to a sunburn.
+Each time radiation therapy is delivered, small amounts are absorbed by the skin in the area being treated.
+About 2 to 3 weeks after your first radiation treatment, you may notice redness and irritation in the area of treatment that may appear similar to a sunburn.
+The skin may be itchy, dry, red or sore.
 These changes are an expected part of your therapy and are temporary.
 Your team will examine your skin periodically.
 In some cases, you may need to stop radiation treatments for a short period to allow the skin to heal.
 If the reaction becomes severe, you may need special care to help the area heal.

 Be extra kind to the skin in the area being treated.

-Avoid anything that could cause injury to the skin in the area being treated.
+Avoid anything that could cause injury to the skin in the area being treated: